barberd/coco9511pak/README.md

 The Am9511 chip provides 16 bit and 32 bit fixed point and 32 bit floating point arithmetic, including ADD, SUB, MUL, DIV, SIN, COS, TAN, ASIN, ACOS, ATAN, EXP, PWR, SQRT, LN, and supporting functions (such as fixed to float conversions).
 Such functions are often slower for 8 bit processors to calculate, so developers can offload such processing to the Am9511, where it can be done faster.
 Additionally, the main CPU may continue to do other activities while the APU works in parallel.

-For example, a hardware floating point divide can take up to 184 clock cycles (92,000 nanoseconds at 2 Mhz) on the Am9511, but may take over 13,000 cycles (6.5 milliseconds or 6,500,000 nanoseconds at 2Mhz) using just the CPU using a floating point library, making the Am9511 about 70x faster even at the same clock rate.
-Additionally, a 4 Mhz clock can be used on the Am9511-4DC, making it even faster than many 8-bit CPUs.
+For example, a hardware floating point divide can take up to 184 clock cycles (92,000 nanoseconds at 2 Mhz) on the Am9511, but may take over 13,000 cycles (6,500,000 nanoseconds at 2 Mhz) using just the CPU, making floating point math on the Am9511 about 70x faster.
+Additionally, a 4 Mhz clock can be used on the Am9511-4DC, making it even faster.

 This is often used for technical or scientific uses where very fast arithmetic is desirable.
 For example, see [NASA Technical Memorandum TM-86517](https://archive.org/details/NASA_NTRS_Archive_19850026198/page/n1/mode/2up) from July 1985 for a description on how NASA used these chips for controlling structural vibrations, and needed all the computations done within 20ms.
 They actually put four Am9511s in parallel!
-(Note there is a bug in Figure 6 on page 15; the 'BCS BA4' should be 'BCC BA4'.)
+(Note the 6502 processor used in that memo has the opposite BCC/BCS behavior compared to the 6809; keep this in mind when reviewing Figure 6 on page 15; the 'BCS BA4' should be 'BCC BA4' when transcoding to the CoCo.)

+A quick benchmark executing in [Basic](Basic%Patch/) that loops over Y=(TAN(ATN(SQR(Y\*Y)))+1)/Y 368 times gets these results:

+ * Stock CoCo3: 66.08 seconds
+ * CoCo3 with "Poke 65497,0" double speed poke: 32.86 seconds
+ * CoCo3 with Am9511-4 and Basic Patches: 5.95 seconds
+ * CoCo3 with Am9511-4, Basic Patches, and Double Speek Poke: 3.5 seconds

+So, use of the Am9511 results in about 10x speed in floating-point operations when compared to the algorithms in the built-in Basic ROM.
+Please note this is linear, as the CPU waits for the result while the Am9511 is processing.
+A program that does other work in parallel could see even faster results.

 ### More on the APU